BrendenEum/motorVAE/README.md

 - Use `--mi_weight 1.0` to set the weight for mutual information loss in total KLD loss.
 This is to reduce the amount of information about x stored in z.
 Defaults to 1.0.
 - Use `--tc_weight 50.0` to set the weight for total correlation loss in total KLD loss.
 This is to make latent variables z as independent as possible.
 Defaults to 50.0 based on Sisodia et al (2024).
 - Use `--dwkl_weight 1.0` to set the weight for dimension-wise KLD loss in total KLD loss.
 This is to ensure each latent dimension does not deviate from prior (Gaussian).
 Defaults to 1.0.
-- Use `--epochs 112` to set the number of times the dataset is worked through (default 100).
-More epochs generally gives better results, but takes longer to train.
 - Use `--adv_weight 1.0` to control the weight of the adversarial loss term in the loss function.
 - Use `--recon_sample_weight 0.7` to adjust weight for reconstruction vs sample discrimination (reconstruction w, sample 1-w).
+- Use `--cls_weight 1.0` to set the weight for classification loss term.
+Classification loss is the sum of losses over all labels.
+Default is 1.0.

+Training Parameters

+- Use `--train` to train the VAE from scratch.
+- Use `--resume` to resume training from last checkpoint.
+Cannot be used with `--train`.
+- Use `--batch_size 128` to deal with memory constraints (default 32).
+Smaller batches help with limited memory, but higher batches speed up training.
 - Use `--learning_rate 0.0001` to control how quickly the model learns (default 0.0001).
 Too high might cause instability, but too low might make training super slow.
-- Use `--batch_size 128` to deal with memory constraints (default 32).
-Smaller batches help with limited memory, but higher batches speed up training.

-Optional Arguments
+- Use `--epochs 112` to set the number of times the dataset is worked through (default 100).
+More epochs generally gives better results, but takes longer to train.

+Output Parameters

 - Use `--out_dir {output subfolder}` to name the subfolder in outputs/.
-Leaving this blank will automatically give you a detailed subfolder name.
+Leaving this blank will automatically give you a detailed subfolder name (recommended).
 - Use `--model_path {path/fn.pth}` to save/load the model as a .pth file.
-Leaving this blank will automatically give you a detailed file name.
+Leaving this blank will automatically give you a detailed file name (recommended).

+Actions

+- Use `--reconstructions` to save visualizations of reconstructions.
+Randomly selects 10 images to reconstruct, and saves as one file.
+Only requires `--train` the first time.
+- Use `--extract_latent` to save latent vectors for external analysis.
+Latent vectors are actually matricies: rows are latent dimensions, columns are for each image in dataset.
+Saves two numpy files: mean and log_variance.
+Only requires `--train` the first time.
+- Use `--sample` to generate 25 images using random samples from the latent space.
+Saves as one file.
+Only requires `--train` the first time.
+- Use `--track_reconstruction {img}.png` to track reconstruction of a specific image across training epochs.
+I use this to generate GIFs for oohs and ahhs.
+Can only run if `--train` is also specified.
+Default is -unspecified-.
+- Use `--traversals {img}.png` to see visualization of latent space traversals.
+Specify the image you'd like to do this with.
+Saves in latent_traversals/ subfolder, with one file per dimension.
+Only requires `--train` the first time.
+- Use `--interpolate {img1.png} {img2.png}` to interpolate between the two images.
+Use `--interpolate_steps {#}` with this to specify how many steps you'd like to take between image 1 (z1 in latent space) to image 2 (z2 in latent space).
+Saves as one file.
+- Use `--classification_accuracy` to evaluate classification accuracy.
+- Use `--visualize_latent_class` to visualize latent space by class.
+- Use `--feature_attribution` to visualize feature attribution.
+Use `--feature_samples` to with this to specify the number of samples for feature attribution.

 ## Run it as a job on the cluster